Saraabd7/NodeCookbookStarterCode/README.md

 ```
 chef generate repo <name>
 ```
-••• <name> is the custom name given by the user for example in this task called NodeCookbookStarterCode
+••• The custom name given by the user for example in this task called NodeCookbookStarterCode

 - Running Kitchen